kasanari/GNN/README.md

 # GNN Policy Code

-Code I use for RL agents based on graph neural networks.
+Functions I use for RL agents based on graph neural networks.

 These days only `functional.py` is used.